bawars/order-book-simulation/README.md

     top_orders = order_book.query_book()

-In our case, top of book would be the buy and sell order we had created, as no other orders exist and they are on opposite sides od the book.
+In our case, top of book would be the buy and sell order we had created, as no other orders exist and they are on opposite sides of the book.
 To assess if any orders can be matched, we run the match_order() method:

       matches = order_book.match_order()